 https://www.slab.org.uk/guidance/civil-legal-aid-accounts-applying-for-an-exceptional-case-application-in-accounts-chargeable-under-schedule-2a-or-schedule-6/

-We have developed a list of key criteria where you may apply to us for exceptional case status.
-If granted, this will allow you in either block fee defended proceedings (Schedule 6, Chapter II of the Civil Legal Aid (Scotland) (Fees) Regulations 1989) or schedule 2A simple procedure cases to charge the account under Schedule 5 (detailed fees).
+If exceptional case status is granted, this will allow you in either block fee defended proceedings (Schedule 6, Chapter II of the Civil Legal Aid (Scotland) (Fees) Regulations 1989 or schedule 2A simple procedure cases), to charge the account under Schedule 5 (detailed fees).

 The other factors as specified in paragraphs 1(3)(a)-(c) of schedule 7 of the Civil Legal Aid (Scotland) (Fees) Regulations 1989 do not apply in a case chargeable under schedule 2A.